Jimmy Murphy (footballer): Managerial career

+On 28 May 2021, Manchester United announced plans to honour Murphy with a memorial at Old Trafford.
+On 3 May 2023, a statue of Murphy was unveiled behind the Stretford End at Old Trafford.

 He was portrayed by Philip Madoc in the 2000 film Best, and by David Tennant in the 2011 BBC Two film United, which centred on the Busby Babes and the Munich air disaster.